 So, if you are reading this and wondering if you should be getting one crown at a time as your teeth slowly erode, it would be a good idea to get an opinion from a dentist who is highly qualified to do full mouth rehabilitations.
 You will be able to make better qualified decisions, if there is a plan for your mouth.
 The whole mouth can be corrected over just a few visits and for budget considerations, there are ways to phase treatments to have the whole mouth corrected over the course of a couple years.
 It gets to the point where you will end up with a crown on most of your teeth, because they break, get sensitive, ugly or too much dentin exposed.
 It can be done one tooth at a time with out a plan fixing the problems, but it is so much better to begin with the end in mind, correcting the cause of the problems and ending up with an amazing smile in the end.

 Here is an example of a full mouth rehabilitation.
-The patient had worn her teeth down and she wanted to have it corrected in the most conservative way possible.
-The lower third of her face was shortened from the tooth wear.
-After the full mouth rehabilitation using conservative all porcelain veneer technique, the lower third of her face looked longer and created a more youthful and feminine look to the face.
+The patient had worn his teeth down and he wanted to have it corrected in the most conservative way possible.
+The lower third of his face was shortened from the tooth wear.
+After the full mouth rehabilitation using conservative all porcelain veneer technique, the lower third of his face looked longer and created a more youthful look to the face.

-The before and after close up of her top teeth show the advanced wear on her teeth.
-She had literally lost almost half a tooth from having a bad bite.
+The before and after close up of his top teeth show the advanced wear on his teeth.
+He had literally lost almost half a tooth from having a bad bite.
 Crowning these teeth to keep them from wearing down would have resulted in making them even smaller and still having small crowns.
-Planning a full mouth rehabilitation enabled us to add the tooth back that she had lost using porcelain veneers resulting in minimal or no preparation on her natural teeth and much more natural looking veneers.
+Planning a full mouth rehabilitation enabled us to add the tooth back that he had lost using porcelain veneers resulting in minimal or no preparation on her natural teeth and much more natural looking veneers.

 Classic signs of destroying teeth are worn lower front teeth and thin chipping enamel that looks translucent.
 If let go, this situation becomes worse as the teeth get smaller.
 Crowning teeth in this situation makes the problem worse.
 Adding to the tooth to make it normal length again enables us to utilize minimal preparation techniques to achieve long lasting results.